Syaoran2014/Syaoran2014/README.md

 Hi, I’m @Syaoran2014
 - I'm passionate about Artificial Intelligence and various Coding Projects that pique my interest.
+- Continually learning
-- Currently, my primary focus is on Zig and JavaScript.
+- Currently, my primary focus is on Go, Zig, and JavaScript.
 I also have experience in programming languages like C# and Python.
 - How to reach me:
    - Discord: Syaoran
+- Bet on yourself, do that thing you've been wanting to do.

 <!---
 Syaoran2014/Syaoran2014 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.